Fishing and Hunting

 Visitors interested in checking out the nearby communities can experience the wonderful food and simple lifestyle of the Amish, the rich heritage and traditions of the Cherokee Nation, as well as, military history and a vast number of antique shops.

-The Corps offers two designated swim beaches, Rocky Point and Taylor Ferry.
+The Corps offers one designated swim beach at Taylor Ferry.
 Both state parks offer a designated beach, as does Long Bay Marina.
 None of the beaches are staffed with life guards.
 A life jacket loaner board is available at Taylor Ferry Beach.
 Keep a close eye on children and poor swimmers.
 Don’t overestimate your swimming abilities as water distances are deceptive.

 Both state parks offer nature trails, and an added feature at Sequoyah State Park includes riding stables and equestrian trails.
 Contact the Sequoyah Riding Stables for more information, 918-772-3906.